Digital Research and Innovation (DRI) at Georgetown

 • Student engagement strategies

-The timeline for project implementation may vary with the scope of each individual project or proposal.
-CNDLS and the Library will offer support up to a calendar or academic year, with the potential for further development or support.
-The proposal submission form is now closed for this program cycle.
+The timeline for project development and implementation may vary with the scope of each individual project or proposal.
+CNDLS and the Library will offer support for up to 18 months during each cycle.
+The proposal submission form for the next program cycle will open in August 2024.

 Please contact driprojects@georgetown.edu with any questions.